willstepp/writings/hunger/hunger-notes.md

+"Beautiful world."
+When overlooking the frozen vista, before the final journey home.

 "How strange, mama.
 How strange in winter for the fruit to grow."

 VICTORY CELEBRATION: He feels an emptiness, as if he was watching himself from the